 The Canadian side of the Niagara Falls

-After I filled up the car with gas using my pre-paid GWK Travelex Cash passport which still had some USD dollars on it I crossed the Rainbow Bridge into Canada.
+After I filled up the car with gas I crossed the Rainbow Bridge into Canada.
+Make sure to get your Canadian visa upfront so that you’ll get into the country without trouble.
 My hotel was just across the bridge with a beautiful view on the Niagara Falls!
 On the left the American Falls or the Bridal Veil Falls and on the right the Horseshoe Falls.
-I quickly unpacked my koffer store suitcase and went out to explore the Canadian side of the Niagara Falls.
+After I unpacked my suitcase I went out to explore the Canadian side of the Niagara Falls.

 It was just a 5 minute walk from the hotel towards the Niagara River and all the activities.
 I passed the strip of Niagara Falls which to my surprise was like a small Las Vegas but more on that later.
 Most activities you can do on both sides but of course I did not want to do everything twice.
 On the Canadian side I had planned to take a boat in the mist, go behind the falls and see the river rapids.
 Finally it did not totally work out as planned.
 The boat which goes in the mist stopped service quite early that day so I had to skip it.
 I hurried towards the tourist center to go behind the falls where I arrived at dawn leaving no time for the river rapids.